 Here are the protocols we used for all of the ExpressVPN vs Proton VPN speed tests:

-- ExpressVPN – While ExpressVPN does not support WireGuard, they have released the new Lightway protocol, which is similar to WireGuard with performance, but not quite as fast.
+- ExpressVPN – While ExpressVPN does not support WireGuard, they have released the new Lightway protocol, which is similar to WireGuard in performance, but not quite as fast.
 We used the Lightway protocol for speed tests with ExpressVPN.

 Here are the Proton VPN vs ExpressVPN speed tests: